SOCI 1301 Principles of Sociology 3 SCH (3-0)

 SOCI 4320 Law and Society 3 SCH (3-0)

 An in-depth examination of law and society through the philosophy and evolution of legal systems and legal institutions.
 The major functions of law as agents of social control, dispute resolution and societal engineering are addressed.
-Prerequisites: SOCI 1301 and 3 semester hours of Criminology, Sociology, or Criminal Justice.
+Prerequisites: POLS 2304 or SOCI 1301 and 3 semester hours of Sociology, Criminology or Criminal Justice.
 (Credit may not be obtained in more than one of CRIJ 4320, CRIM 4320, and SOCI 4320.)

 SOCI 4324 Technology and Society 3 SCH (3)